sds/scss-lint/lib/scss_lint/linter/README.md

 ## PropertySpelling

-Reports when you use an unknown CSS property (ignoring vendor-prefixed properties).
+Reports when you use an unknown or disabled CSS property (ignoring vendor-prefixed properties).

 ```scss